Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Strategic Servers with Individual Preferences

 we can then conclude that

 Equation~\eqref{eq:individual_idleness_approximation} implies that the idleness received by a server is in the order of $n^{\alpha-1}$ and approaches 0 if $\alpha<1$.
-When the utility of idleness function is identity, i.e., it is identically equal to the expected long run proportion of idleness ( e.g., as in\cites{Gopalakrishnan_etal2016, gopalakrishnan2021, armony2021capacity}, setting $\alpha<1$ does not provide enough incentive for the servers to work harder (increase their service rate) and results in all servers working with their minimal service rate $\tilde{\mu}_{\min,k}^n$ for large $n$.
-Hence, as \cite{Gopalakrishnan_etal2016} prove, for servers with identical preferences, purely quality-driven regime is asymptotically optimal in this case.
+When the utility of idleness function is identity, i.e., $u_I(I) = I$ e.g., as in \cites{Gopalakrishnan_etal2016, gopalakrishnan2021, armony2021capacity}, setting $\alpha<1$ does not provide enough incentive for the servers to work harder to increase their service rate and results in all servers working with their minimal service rate $\tilde{\mu}_{\min,k}^n$ for large $n$.
+Hence, as \cite{Gopalakrishnan_etal2016} prove for identical servers, purely quality-driven regime is asymptotically optimal in this case.